6DammK9/nai-anime-pure-negative-prompt/ch01/autombw.md

 - It will be explained by my forked on [auto-MBW-rt](https://github.com/6DammK9/auto-MBW-rt) and [sd-webui-runtime-block-merge](https://github.com/6DammK9/sd-webui-runtime-block-merge).
 Note that the actual UI may varies.
 Docuements has been maded there.
 It won't be repeated here.

 - It requires "payloads", "search algorithm (optimizer)", and an "image classifier" to work.
-Generally the *optimizer* finds the best "MBW receipe" for 2 models *to obtain the highest score* from "image classifier".
+Generally the *optimizer* finds the best "MBW recipe" for 2 models *to obtain the highest score* from "image classifier".

 ![img/autombw-ui.png](img/autombw-ui.png)